Erldunda

+History

-The property was established in the 1870s by Richard Warburton who stocked it in 1884, and the property remained with the Warburton family until the 1920s.
+The property was established in the 1870s by Richard Warburton who stocked it in 1884, and the property remained with the Warburton family until the 1920s, when it was bought by the Stanes family.

+Location and description

+Erldunda occupiea an area of 1200 sqmi that carried a herd of 6,500 head of Santa Gertrudis cattle in 2010.

 The station shares boundaries with other pastoral leases, such as Lyndavale to the west, Mount Ebenezer and Palmer Valley to the north, Idracowra to the east, and Umbeara and Victory Downs to the south.
 The ephemeral watercourses Karinga Creek and Kalamurta Creek both flow through the property.
+Lyndavale and Mount Ebenezer were as of 2019 owned by the Stanes family.